Instead of Moving, This Family Renovated Their Tampines Home

 Eventually, two deciding factors – a love for their first home as well as a long-time friendship with Habit designers, Denise and Yan Ling – led to Ellein’s choice to proceed with a gut renovation that took every room from tired-looking to beautifully-designed.

-About themselves and their home’s layout
+About herself and her home’s layout

 Ellein (E): I live here with my husband and my two boys.
 The house itself is about 990 square feet, which makes it close in size to a 5-room HDB flat.
 We really like it here because it’s always breezy; there are two balconies on both sides of the living room, one of which faces Bedok Reservoir, so we don’t have to turn on the air-con even on warm days.